implydata/learn-druid/website/courses/druid-streaming/streaming-data-layout.md

 Here are some more things you might want to try:

 - Try out different `queryGranularity` settings on one of your own streams.
 As you do, keep an eye on the segment size and numbers.
-- Review your schemas and queries for opportunities to generate Datasketches to support COUNT DISTINCT operations.
+- Review your schemas and queries for opportunities to generate DataSketches to support COUNT DISTINCT operations.
 Create a second table to compare performance and flexibility for users.